 “I had been in a band that had a record deal, I had already had my grab at the brass ring,” says Tom.
 “The band got dropped and I was 26 years old, and I thought that was it.
 I thought, ‘If I’m not going to be a rock star, or make albums, I’m at least going to play music that I believe in 100%.’
 And I was fortunate to meet three people who felt very similarly.”

 The four were brought together by various mutual friends, though Zack and Tim had known each other since childhood.
 Zack and Tom came from similarly radical backgrounds – Zack was the son of Mexican-American political artist Robert de la Rocha, Tom was the son of a white American activist mother and a Kenyan diplomat father.
 Growing up, both had experienced racism first hand, and bonded over their hard-left political views – views that would shape Rage from the off.

-“I wanted to ensure the protection of this band’s integrity,” said Zack in 1999.
+“I wanted to ensure the protection of this band’s integrity,” Zack told journalist Ben Myers in 1999.
 “Our words had to be backed up by actions, because we’re dealing with this huge, monstrous pop culture that has a tendency to suck everything that is culturally resistant to it into it in order to pacify it and make it non-threatening.”

 Ironically, for a band who would go on to become one of the most successful of the 1990s, Rage Against The Machine saw their very existence as limiting what they could achieve.

 “We began with zero commercial ambition,” says Tom.
 “I didn’t think we’d be able to book a gig in a club, let alone get a record deal.
 There was no market for multi-racial, neo-Marxist rap-metal punk rock bands.
 That didn’t exist.
 So we made this music that was just 100% authentic, it was 100% what we felt like playing.
 We had no expectations.”